 - (a)(b) The interview with the nurse confirmed that she would be aware of whether an inmate reported prior sexual abuse or was deemed a potential perpetrator.
-She is able to provide access to mental health services through telehealth with staff from another facility. - (c) This is not applicable to this facility as it is considered a prison. - (d) The interview with the nurse confirmed that information related to sexual victimization or abusiveness that occurred in an institutional setting shall be strictly limited to medical and mental health practitioners and other staff, as necessary, to inform treatment plans and security and management decisions, including housing, bed, work, education, and program assignments, As they have not received any inmates who have disclosed information relating to sexual victimization or abusiveness that occurred in an institutional setting.

-(e) The interview with the nurse confirmed that she would obtain informed consent from inmates before reporting information about prior sexual victimization that did not occur in an institutional setting.
+She arranges referrals for mental health for occurrences that would not warrant a return to the MDOC.
+They have an agreement with River Ridge Behavior Health for such referrals.
+A copy of the referral was provided to the auditor. - (c) This is not applicable to this facility as it is considered a prison. - (d) The interview with the nurse confirmed that information related to sexual victimization or abusiveness that occurred in an institutional setting shall be strictly limited to medical and mental health practitioners and other staff, as necessary, to inform treatment plans and security and management decisions, including housing, bed, work, education, and program assignments, As they have not received any inmates who have disclosed information relating to sexual victimization or abusiveness that occurred in an institutional setting. - (e) The interview with the nurse confirmed that she would obtain informed consent from inmates before reporting information about prior sexual victimization that did not occur in an institutional setting.